Whole Brain Thinking

 All participants receive a copy of their individual thinking preferences profile as illustrated by mine above.

-If they are involved in a team of mentors and / or mentee(s), they will also receive a team thinking profile after completing the HBDI.
+If they are involved in a team of mentors and / or mentee(s), they will also receive a team thinking profile based on the individual profiles of all team members.

 WHY DO WE DO THIS?